TarunManagan/Arrays_Strings_C-/README.md

 OUTPUT
 Enter a string: Hi My Name is Tarun
-The lenght of the string is: 19
+The length of the string is: 19

 # EXPERIMENT NO: 10

-AIM: String Conatenation
+AIM: String Concatenation
 Theory: a sequence of characters as an object of the class.
 This class is called string.
 The string class stores the characters as a sequence of bytes with the functionality of allowing access to the single-byte character.